 - a.
 A portion of the Parent Company's land is being leased by ESHRI, where the latter's EDSA Shangri-La Manila Hotel (the Hotel) is located.
 The lease is for a period of 25 years commencing on August 28, 1992, renewable for another 25 years at the option of ESHRI, computed based on a fixed percentage of the Hotel's room, food and beverage, dry goods and other service revenue. - b.
 SPMSI provides management services for TEC of The Enterprise Center Condominium Corporation (TECCC), for TSFSP of TSFSPCC, and for TSGT of The Shang Grand Tower Condominium Corporation (TSGTCC) for a minimum period of five years starting January 7, 2009, April 1, 2010 and January 7, 2007, respectively.
-As consideration, SPMSI shall receive from TSGTCC, TECCC and TSFSSPCC management fees of ₱400,000, ₱100,000 and ₱100,000, respectively, per month, inclusive of VAT, with an escalation rate of 10% per annum.
+As consideration, SPMSI shall receive from TSGTCC, TECCC and TSFSSPCC management fees of \$\$\mathbf{P}400,000, \$\$\mathbf{P}100,000\$ and \$\$\mathbf{P}100,000\$, respectively, per month, inclusive of VAT, with an escalation rate of 10% per annum.
 TECCC, TSFSPCC and TSGTCC are affiliates through interlocking directors. - c.
 Reimbursement of expenses paid for by SLPC for ESHRI. - d.
 Condominium dues charged by TSFPCC and TECCC. - e.
+On January 1, 2001, the Parent Company entered into a cost sharing agreement with KSA and SLPC for the services rendered by the officers of the Parent Company to them. - f.
 On February 17, 2012, the Board of the Parent Company passed and approved a resolution wherein it will act as a surety to the loan of Fort Bonifacio Shangri-la Hotel, Inc. (FBSHI).
-FBSHI has secured a P10,000,000 long-term loan facility with a local bank to finance the completion of its project.
+FBSHI has secured a P10,000,000,000 long-term loan facility with a local bank to finance the completion of its project.
 Under the continuing suretyship agreement executed between the Parent Company and the local bank on May 23, 2012, the Parent Company agreed to be solidarily liable to the extent of 50% of any and all amounts due under the loan agreement between FBSHI and the local bank.
 The local bank is entitled under current jurisprudence to demand directly from the Parent Company any and all amounts due.
-Should demand be made, the Parent Company will recognize a liability in its consolidated financial statements.
+Should demand be made, the Parent Company will recognize a liability in its consolidated financial statements. - g.
+Unsecured, noninterest-bearing receivables and payables between related parties.